 No unauthorized audio or video recording devices will be allowed in any competitive event.

-- Penalty Points - Competitors may be disqualified if they violate the Competitive Event Guidelines. - Five points are deducted if competitors do not follow the Dress Code or are late to arrive for their presentation time.
+- Competitors may be disqualified if they violate the ND FBLA Competitive Event Guidelines. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.